WebberZone/autoclose/readme.txt

 **Added**

-* Added WP-CLI commands for status, maintenance, discussions, revisions, pingbacks, close dates, and cron.
+* Added WP-CLI commands for status, settings, maintenance runs, comments, pings, pingbacks, revisions, close dates, and cron.
 * Added age- and retention-aware revision pruning with a 90-day default cutoff and the `acc_revisions_prune_limit` and `acc_revisions_prune_cutoff` filters.
-* Added `fortnightly` and `monthly` cron recurrences.
 * Independent per-post-type age overrides for closing comments and pingbacks/trackbacks, alongside the existing global age.
 * An optional approved-comment count threshold: comments close once a post reaches the configured count, in addition to the age rule.
 * A read-only Preview changes option on the Tools page for the closing algorithm, pingback/trackback deletion, and revision deletion, showing matching counts, scope, and a sample of affected posts before you run them.